hugo19941994/bitnami-docker-kafka/README.md

 KAFKA_CLIENT_PASSWORD=password
 ```

 You **must** also use your own certificates for SSL.
-You can drop your Java Key Stores files into `/opt/bitnami/kafka/config/certs`.
-If the JKS is password protected (recommended), you will need to provide it to get access to the keystores:
+You can drop your Java Key Stores or PEM files into `/opt/bitnami/kafka/config/certs`.
+If the JKS or PEM is password protected (recommended), you will need to provide it to get access to the keystores:

 `KAFKA_CERTIFICATE_PASSWORD=myCertificatePassword`